NikNord174/ML_Tutorial_AMOLF/README.md

+# Tutorial for ML community at AMOLF
-This is a repository with an example of Neural Networks in PyTorch.
+This repository is aimed to show the simpliest training process of Neural Networks using PyTorch.

 ## Quick start